 Learning techniques for stress management, whilst in hypnosis, significantly lessens both short and long term risks associated with stress and anxiety.
-You will learn to let go, and to get away from the vicious circle of anxious thoughts.
-You will forget the habit of feeling anxious in certain situations, at certain times or with certain people.
+You’ll learn to let go, and get away from the vicious circle of anxious thoughts.
+You’ll forget the habit of feeling anxious in certain situations, at certain times or with certain people.

 Anti-depressants, Anxiety and Panic Attacks

 Modern antidepressants are very effective for anxiety.
 These include SSRIs such as Prozac (Fluoxetine) and Citalopram (Cipramil).
 Although these medications are commonly known as anti-depressants, they are frequently used as an anxiety treatment for people who don’t have depression (as well as in those who do).
 Click here for more information about medication to help anxiety.

 If you feel completely overwhelmed by your anxiety, medication can give you a kick start to get over the worst of your symptoms.
 This means you’ll get the maximum effect of hypnosis, relaxation techniques and CBT.